-Moist chocolate zucchini muffins with two kinds of chocolate!
+Moist chocolate zucchini muffins with two kinds of chocolate – chocolate chips and cocoa powder.

 There is a crispness in the air and the leaves are starting to change.
 Even though the temperatures have dropped, my garden is still going strong.
 Since I am back to work during the week days, I tend to only get into my garden on the weekends.